 Description of Office: Five residents who must be registered voters are elected to threeyear staggered terms.
 In addition to supporting the core values, vision and mission of the Wellesley Public Schools, consistent with the requirements of law and state-wide standards, the Committee's responsibilities are to: develop and manage school policies; support the allocation of resources by overseeing budget and facilities; hire and review the superintendent of schools; and advocate for the school district.
 [Article 38].

 The School Committee meets two to four times per month.
-Each member also serves as a liaison to other boards and commissions.
+Each member also serves as a liaison to other boards and commissions and is available for office hours with individual community members and with school PTOs.